itchannel/fordpass-ha/README.md

 - **Ongoing Work:** We both want to continue enhancing the integration and ensuring its functionality.
 However, it's important to note that we have limited time to allocate to this effort.

-- **Future Updates:** We are continuing our efforts to adapt to new changes and persure further enhancments.
+- **Future Updates:** We are continuing our efforts to adapt to new changes and persue further enhancments.

 #### Please understand that there may be issues, or disruptions, to different sensors during this process.